netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    different features.
 Whether only one or both features are supported is implementation specific and depend on specific scheduling context.

-   The common schedule groupings ({{groupings}}) can also be augmented to support specific needs.
+   The common schedule groupings can also be augmented to support specific needs.
 As an example,
    {{augments}} demonstrates how additional parameters can be added to comply with specifc schedule needs.

 #  Some Usage Restrictions